wilsonhazen/rork-10_20-si-before-database-int/PROJECT_OVERVIEW.md

    - Optional integrations

 4. **Prepare Bid**:
-   - Estimated hours by phase
+   - Detailed breakdown of hours by phase
-   - Hourly rate or fixed price
+   - Your hourly rate or fixed price proposal
-   - Timeline (weeks)
+   - Proposed timeline with milestones
-   - Assumptions and exclusions
+   - Clear assumptions and exclusions
-   - Payment terms
+   - Payment structure and terms

 ### Questions to Ask